smartcontractkit/chainlink-polkadot/runlog-demo/README.md

 This will create and start 3 Chainlink nodes, with an adapter and EI connected to each.

 Also it will spin up a substrate node with the RunLog pallet included.
+(This node is built locally and might take some time initially.
+You will see a message of "API-WS: disconnected from ws://localhost:9944: 1006:: connection failed" while the node is being built.
+You can check the status of it by running "docker attach chain-runlog").

 ### Start/stop